NikolajHee/02506MiniProject/README.md

 # 02506MiniProject
 A PyTorch Convolutional Neural Network (CNN) trained on the data 'Segmentation of neuronal structures in EM stacks1'

+# Project plan
+1) Create dataloader
+2) Split input images into smaller patches, e.g. 128x128
+3) Set up simple version of U-net
+4) Work on data augmentation
+5) Work on more complex version of model

 # Ideas for direction
 - Transfer learning, to utiliez informaiton learned from other datasets